-Experience the compelling ways Art and Design faculty engage with communities in Cambridge and beyond.
+Experience the compelling ways Art and Design faculty and students engage with communities in Cambridge and beyond.
 Learn how you can get involved.
 Whether you are a high school student, degree student, neighboring resident or community organization.

 The Office of Community Engagement at the College of Art and Design approaches community building through innovative, socially engaging programs, community partnerships and collaborative art + design initiatives that extend beyond the walls of our school.
-We are located in the Lunder Arts Center at Porter Square, Cambridge – a dynamic community hub with a robust offering of activities, including exhibitions, pre-college courses for teens, adult workshops, pop-up events, lectures, artist residencies, professional development opportunities for teaching artists, symposia, film series and community forums.
+We are located in the Lunder Arts Center at Porter Square, Cambridge – a dynamic community hub with a robust offering of activities, including exhibitions, pre-college courses for teens, community workshops, pop-up events, lectures, artist residencies, professional development opportunities for teaching artists, symposia, film series and community forums.